kpounot/nPDyn/README.rst

 Getting started
 ---------------
-The nPDyn API is organized around a :py:class:`sample.Sample` class.
+The nPDyn API is organized around a `Sample` class.
 This class inherits from the NumPy ndarray class with some extra features added, such as neutron scattering-specific attributes, binning, data correction algorithm, automatic error propagation and data fitting.